 sysexits man page.
 Like HTTP status codes 200 OK, 404 Not Found or 418 I’m a teapot, common executable return codes are defined in the

 sysexits.h header file.
 A common exit code is

 exit code 65 or bad data input.

 xcodebuild exit with code 65?

 xcodebuild seems to love exiting with code 65.

 xcodebuild is a complicated piece of software.
 It determines your project or workspace structure and will hand everything to a compiler along with the correct flags.
 A single command in the logs could range in length from 50 characters to filling an entire Safari window running in fullscreen mode on a 27” iMac.

 xcodebuild expected (which happens a lot), it will return exit code 65.
 What’s most frustrating is that

 xcodebuild rarely leaves any context for the issue it couldn’t process.
 We grappled with one of these situations for almost a year.

-This problem was exacerbated in some setups since the iOS Simulator would boot on a background thread, which would be de-prioritized if there was anything more important happening in another thread.
+This problem was exacerbated in some setups because the iOS Simulator would boot on a background thread.
+This background thread would be de-prioritized if there was anything more important happening in another thread.
 Once the timeout hit 0,

 xcodebuild would try and fail to connect to the iOS Simulator several times.
 This is because